booleanbites/houzi-doc/_docs/houzi-builder/2_houzi-builder-activation-guide.md

 If you require help of any kind regarding Houzi Builder, press the *Support* text button (at the bottom of screen).
 It will take you to the github page of the houzi-support.
 Open a new issue there and Houzi team will try to response as soon as possible.

+> Once you have successfully activated your *Houzi Builder*, the app will auto varify your license on each launch.

 <img src="../../images/activate-builder-page.png" alt="activate-builder-page" title="activate-builder-page" border= "1px solid"/>